microsoft/playwright/docs/src/test-fixtures-js.md

 ## Box fixtures

 Usually, custom fixtures are reported as separate steps in in the UI mode, Trace Viewer and various test reports.
 They also appear in error messages from the test runner.
-You can minimize the fixture exposure in the UI by "boxing" it.
+For frequently-used fixtures, this can mean lots of noise.
+You can stop the fixtures steps from being shown in the UI by "boxing" it.

 ```js
 import { test as base } from '@playwright/test';